⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 North America Confectionery

-Chocolate and non-chocolate candies sold in the US and Canada (estimated).
+Chocolate and non-chocolate candy products sold in the U.S. and Canada.

 North America Salty Snacks

-Popcorn, pretzels, and other savory snacks sold in the US and Canada (estimated).
+Popcorn, pretzels, and other savory snack items sold primarily in the U.S.

 International

-Confectionery and snack products sold outside North America (estimated).
+Sales of confectionery and snack products outside of North America.

 🎯 WHY THIS MATTERS